jazzTheJackRabbit/p5_vehicle_detection/write-up.md

 > Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)

+#TODO: Link to video

 > Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
+* I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.

-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+* I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+#TODO: Non-maxxed threshold value.

+* A problem here was that some of the overlapping rectangles that represented an True Positive detection, would only have an intersection within another window in a small subregion of the window, so the regions below the threshold were often being dropped.
+As a fix for this problem, for every group of overlapping windows, I reset the values of the pixels in the heat map to the maximum of the heat map value within the set of overlapping windows.
+This created a better heat map representation for the thresholding as parts of the windows in the heat map that belonged to the same car were not dropped due to low threshold values.

+Here's an example result showing the heat map with the max values for overlapping rectangles from a series of frames of video:
+#TODO: Maxxed threshold value.

 ---

-###Discussion
+** Discussion **

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+> Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+This pipeline would likely fail in an environment where "real-time" detections are required, which is the case in self driving cars.
+For video of 50 seconds, the pipeline took 50 minutes (on my personal laptop) to run the classification and this would not work in a real world environment.

+An obvious solution is to use a more powerful server with a powerful GPU to increase the raw speed of computation.
+Additionally, it is possible to parallelize the feature extraction and classification process for the image patches for an image (since none of the patches depend on any of the other patches, and as a result, the features can be extracted and classified for each image patch independently of the others).
+This would result in a massive speed increase and make the object detection process as close to real time as possible.